Ayurveda Shampoo Bar with Brahmi Bhringraj Hibiscus Shikakai Amla Reetha & Neem

 The Ultimate Shampoo Bar for hair.
 This ayurvedic shampoo bar is made

 with brahmi, bhringraj, hibiscus, neem, shikakai, amla and reetha herbal powders from India.
-This is an unscented bar which offers
+This is an unscented bar that offers

 - Nice hard bars that last (this listing is for 1 bar)